mwberghuis/mwberghuis/README.md

 ## Hi there 👋

+This repository contains some of my research work focused on modeling soft structures that are particularly useful for the soft robotics community.
+The models in this repository were primarily created using COMSOL Multiphysics.

+Contact
+For any questions or inquiries, feel free to reach out to me via GitHub or email at [minkeberghuis@gmail.com].

 <!--
 **mwberghuis/mwberghuis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.